denisecase/js-gui-pwa-fact/README.md

 ### 2. Create Set of PWA Icons

 Full set of PWA icons built with [Real Favicon Generator](https://realfavicongenerator.net/).
 Upload your large 512x512 favicon and generate a full set.
+Change the settings as you like (e.g., set background color to #006747).
+Set icon location to /images/AppImages.
+Download your package.

 Update icons property in manifest.json as needed (if the names are the same, it can be reused from a reference project).